H0j3n/EzpzCheatSheet/README.md

 # EzpzCheatSheet
 This CheatSheet will not have much explanation.
 It just a commands that has been used pwning all of the machines from various platform and something that I have encounter before.
+Also any notes, CTF and others that help me.

 # A. Ports